 To fully understand the direction and core values of a church congregation, examine its history and the foundation upon which it was established.

 1950 - Bernice Bean and Verbal, her 17 year-old son, felt the call of God to pioneer a church on the east side of Houston.
-Beginning with home prayer meetings and a strong emphasis on the power of prayer, they later conducted services in the Woodland Acres Elementary School in the Greens Bayou area of Houston, Texas.
+Beginning with home meetings and a strong emphasis on the power of prayer, they moved to Woodland Acres Elementary School in the east side of Houston.

 1967 - When Bernice's health failed, Verbal and his wife, Anita, became pastors of the First Apostolic Church of Jesus Christ on Dewey Street.

-1977 - Verbal Bean was instantly killed in a head-on collision with a drunk driver.
+1977 - While returning home from Louisiana, Verbal Bean was instantly killed in a head-on collision with a drunk driver.
 Charles and Bonnie Free were installed as pastors.

 1978 - The church moved from Dewey Street to its present location at 13334 Wallisville Road, and the name was changed to Christian Tabernacle.

-1988 - Heard, a crusade evangelist for 19 years, came on staff as co-pastor, and the following year became senior pastor.
-To survive financially, the small group of 70 members had continual fundraisers, such as peanut brittle, pies, tamales, take-out dinners, and newspaper inserts.
+1988 - R. A. Heard, a successful crusade evangelist for 19 years, came on staff as co-pastor, and the following year became senior pastor.
+To survive financially, the small group of 70 members had continual fundraisers, such as: peanut brittle, pies, tamales, take-out dinners, and newspaper inserts.

-1990-91 - As God began to bless the struggling congregation, a day care was added, followed by the construction of a Family Life Center and a Christian School, pre-K through 5th grade.
-Beginning with a paid staff of two, Pastor Heard began to build a leadership team of gifted men and women.
-Four more were soon added to the staff.
-To provide room for growth, a second Sunday morning service at 8:15 a.m. (later changed to 9:00 a.m.) was added.
+1990-91 - As God began to bless the struggling congregation, a day-care was added, followed by a Family Life Center and Christian school, pre-K through 5th grade.
+Beginning with a staff of two, Pastor Heard began building a team of gifted men and women and soon added four more leaders.
+To provide room for growth, a second service at 9:00 a.m. on Sundays was added.

-1996-2000 - God's anointing upon C.T. began to attract a constant flow of visitors, escalating the church membership to 2,000.
-In this time period, another 12.47 acres was purchased adjacent to the church property, giving us a total of 25.21 acres at the Wallisville site.
+1996-2000 - God's anointing upon C.T. attracted a constant flow of visitors, escalating the membership to 2,000.
+During this time, another 12.47 acres was purchased adjacent to the church property giving us a total of 25.21 acres at the Wallisville site.
 Four more associate pastors were added to the staff and by 2000, the membership had grown to 2,900.

-2001 - While our own congregation was bursting at the seams, a consuming passion to reach the world for Christ motivated Pastor Heard to personally establish the East Africa School of Biblical Studies in Tanzania, East Africa.
-With graduates now numbering more than 1,650, these native pastors have been trained and equipped to evangelize their nation.
-Bible Schools established in several other nations are also training spiritual leaders to reap the ripened harvest fields for Christ.
+2001 - While our congregation was bursting at the seams, a consuming passion to reach the world for Christ motivated Pastor Heard to personally establish the East Africa School of Biblical Studies in Tanzania, East Africa.
+With graduates now numbering more than 2,800, students have been trained and equipped to evangelize their own people.
+Bible Schools in other nations have since been established according to this same concept.

-2002 - Our future expansion, 48.2 acres of prime property was purchased on Beltway 8 at Garrett Road.
-Other additions included: (1) the erection of a modular building to provide more classroom space; (2) a new Spanish congregation with a Sunday afternoon service to evangelize the ever-growing Hispanic population of our area; and (3) a Saturday night service to support the Sunday morning overflow.
+2002 - As a future expansion, 48.2 acres of prime property was purchased on Beltway 8 at Garrett Road.
+Other updates this year included: (1) a modular building to provide more classroom space; (2) a Sunday afternoon Spanish service for the rapidly growing Hispanic population in our area; and (3) a Saturday night service to support the Sunday morning overflow.

-2003-2005 - Two new parking lots were added, making a total of five, along with extensive remodeling of staff offices and classroom space.
-To service our rapidly growing congregation of 3,500, a 10 o’clock Sunday morning service was initiated in the Family Life Center called, "The 10:10 Bridge."
+2003-2005 - Two new parking lots (total of five) were added, with extensive remodeling of staff offices and classroom space.
+To service our rapidly growing congregation of 3,500, a 10 a.m.
+Sunday service was initiated in the Family Life Center called, "The 10:10 Bridge."